chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 ## 💁‍♀️ Addressing Your Concerns

-On Reddit (and occasionally elesewhere), interested users will ask if C# is "ready" or a "first-class" citizen in Godot.
+On Reddit (and occasionally elsewhere), interested users will ask if C# is "ready" or a "first-class" citizen in Godot.
 The answer is simple: **yes**.

 If you don't believe me, read on.
 We'll respond to each of the common arguments against Godot and its support for C#.